 Radiation and radioactivity

-Some cancer patients who receive radiation therapy worry that their bodies will become “radioactive” after they receive radiation treatment.
+Some people with cancer who receive radiation therapy worry that their bodies will become “radioactive” after they receive radiation treatment.
 Their concern is that close physical contact with others could expose them to radiation.

 “The general answer to this concern is that physical contact is fine,” Snyder says.
 However, there are some exceptions.